 top of page

-• Yosemite Basecamp
+Yosemite Basecamp

 Yosemite Orientation

-Your source for weekly news, information and updates in the Yosemite National Park region and beyond updated September 4th, 2024.
+Your source for weekly news, information and updates in the Yosemite National Park region and beyond updated December 17th, 2024.

-• Information Desk is located at 11892 Ponderosa Lane at our Yosemite Basecamp from 8am - 6pm most days and 8am-8pm Friday and Saturday!
+• Information Desk is located at 11892 Ponderosa Lane at our Yosemite

 Reservations

-You do not need reservations if:
+You will not need reservations in 2025 if:

 • you are entering on one of our guided tours